 Textiles are recyclable, but placing them in the recycling bin along with your other recyclables will contaminate the designated recycling stream.
-As much as possible, try to find a local recycling who accepts textiles, as opposed to sending them to landfill.
+As much as possible, try to find a local recycler that accepts textiles, as opposed to sending them to a landfill.
 Many retailers will accept and recycle your unwanted textiles for you.

 Consequences of Contamination

 Contaminated materials are not recyclable, resulting in low recycling rates for businesses.

 Contamination fees are expensive and your containers may not be serviced.

 Large amounts of your valuable recyclable materials will end up in landfills